-The eContinuous FR anked pProbability sS core (CRPS, Matheson and Winkler, 1976) is a common verification tool for probabilistic forecasts that assesses accuracy and resolution.
+The Continuous Ranked Probability Score (CRPS, Matheson and Winkler, 1976) is a common verification tool for probabilistic forecasts that assesses accuracy and resolution.
 A cumulative distribution function is built based on the raw predictive ensemble, i.e. the collection of deterministic forecasts and then compared to the observation.
-It is defined as where $F_t(x)$ is the cumulative distribution function at time t, x the predicted variable, and x{obs} is the corresponding observed value.
-The function H is the Heaviside function which equals O for for predicted values smaller than the observed value, 1 otherwise.
-The CRPS shares the same unit as
+It is defined as